 Before embarking on the interview process, you might be reviewing on the aspects of the job and what is the profile.
-As you come to understand the job description along with what the responsibilities are going to be associated with the job, research on the salary that is being offered.
+As you understand the job description along with what the responsibilities are going to be associated with the job, research on the salary that is being offered.
 Chart out differences between metro city and medium town as there are differences in the payment based on the living standards and from country to country.
-Payment varies from jobs in metro city to that of medium town.
+Payment varies from jobs in the metro city to that of medium town.
 So identify which type of city you are going to?
 This way you can determine your salary range.

-2. Give a desired salary range:
+2. Give the desired salary range:

 While answering predetermine a specified salary range expected that you intend to ask for.
 Moreover, it’s imperative to keep your focus on the type of organization and their standard.
-Each type of organization have their own compensation packages based on the category of work, risk profile and responsibility.
+Each type of organization has their own compensation packages based on the category of work, risk profile and responsibility.
 After researching, clearly write down a specific range based on your understanding.
 Never make mistakes while defining them.
 Be clear and precise.
 It’s always best to indicate it in a range rather than a specific denomination.
 A range will allow more room for negotiation.
-Also you are not putting yourself at realm of discard as you would not seem to be asking too much or too little.
+Also, you are not putting yourself at the realm of discard as you would not seem to be asking too much or too little.